 Electropolishing and Passivating for the Medical Device Industry

 Passivation is used when the application requires that the part be free of surface iron or other foreign matter.
-The passivation process is not designed to remove heat tint or oxide scale.
+The passivation process is not designed for removing heat tint or oxide scale.
 Unlike electropolishing, passivating does not remove material and does not change the aesthetics of the stainless steel part.
+Ultimately, electropolishing is a more ideal medical device finishing service than passivation if you want more thorough finish.

-Able Electropolishing Co., Inc. has had years of success electropolishing 420 SS, surgical stapler components.
-To insure that the staples fire freely and do not jam, the parts require a burr free, smooth surface.
+Able Electropolishing Co., Inc. has had years of success electropolishing 420 SS surgical stapler components.
+To ensure that the staples fire freely and do not jam, the parts require a burr free, smooth surface.
 In addition, the electropolishing is used to remove the heat tint from heat treating, leaving the parts with a decorative, clean and passive finish.

 Lastly, we electropolish many implantable items made from Nitinol and titanium.
 With implantable items it is very important to have a part that is biocompatible.
 The electropolishing process achieves this by removing the outer skin of metal along with the surface contaminants imbedded during the various manufacturing steps.
 By removing the imbedded free iron and other contaminants, the passive, oxygen rich surface is excellent for inhibiting bacteria growth and retarding corrosion.

-Electropolishing, Passivating (Nitric & Citric), Color Anodizing for Titanium and Contract Cleaning
+Electropolishing, Passivating (Nitric & Citric), Titanium Color Anodizing, Laser Marking and Contract Cleaning

 303 SS, 304 SS, 316 SS, 410 SS, 416 SS, 420 SS, 440 SS, 17-4 PH SS, 17-7 PH SS, cobalt chrome, Nitinol and titanium